SR.N3

-Propulsion and lift was provided by four rear-mounted Bristol-Siddeley Gnome gas turbine engines that allowed the SR.N3 to cruise at 70 knots.
+Propulsion and lift were provided by four rear-mounted Bristol-Siddeley Gnome gas turbine engines that allowed the SR.N3 to cruise at 70 knots.
 The British IHTU (Interservice Hovercraft Trials Unit), based at Browndown, Stokes Bay, tested the SR.N3 in a wide variety of conditions, including ice.
 On 16 September 1964 an SR.N3 operated satisfactorily in a full gale and six foot seas.
 The SR.N3 never entered full service and ended up being used for target practice.